connervieira/Optic/DOCUMENTATION.md

 1. Open the sudo configuration file with the command `visudo`
 2. Add the line `www-data ALL=(ALL) NOPASSWD: ALL`
 3. Save the document and exit.
-4. You should also make sure that the controller directory, interface directory, and instant directory are all writable to PHP.
+4. You should also make sure that the controller directory, interface directory, and instance directory are all writable to PHP.

 ### Connecting